GOP wins in Senate with McConnell, Graham and Tuberville; Colo. flips a seat blue

 In the first of what Democrats hoped would be a round of U.S. Senate seats to flip from red to blue, Colorado's former governor, John Hickenlooper, defeated incumbent Republican Cory Gardner.

-With 69% of counties reporting, Hickenlooper was the top vote-getter with 55.44% of the 2.3 million counted votes.
-Gardner had tallied 42.59% of the vote.
+With 86% of the vote counted, Hickenlooper was the top ballot-getter with 54% of the 2.8 million counted votes.
+Gardner had 44% of the vote.

 Hickenlooper, who briefly ran for the Democratic presidential nomination, formerly served as Colorado's governor between 2011 and 2019.
 He was in office when the state legalized recreational marijuana, although he opposed the move.
 He has appealed to Colorado's newly Democratic base.